Don't throw your homebrew down the sink

 e - protein - very hard to clear and is typical with wheat & craft beers

-f - lupulin - from hops, adds a yellowness to the beer and lots of flavour so do you really want to get rid of it?
+f - lupulin - from hops, adds a yellowness to a beer and lots of flavour so do you really want to get rid of it?

 So you want your brew to be clear...